icinganalysis/icinganalysis.github.io/content/NACA-TR-1215.md

-measurement of droplet-size distribution, volume-median droplet size, and liquid-water content in clouds showed that small uncertainties in the basic data eliminate the distinction between diferent cloud droplet-size distributions and are a source of large errors in the determination of the droplet size.
+measurement of droplet-size distribution, volume-median droplet size, and liquid-water content in clouds showed that small uncertainties in the basic data eliminate the distinction between different cloud droplet-size distributions and are a source of large errors in the determination of the droplet size.
 Calculations of the trajectories of cloud droplets in incompressible and compressible flow fields around a cylinder were performed on a